OleguerCanal/SigNet/README.md

 ## Python Package
-Recommended if you want to integrate SigNet as part of your python workflow, intending to re-train models on custom data with limited ANN architectural changes.
+Recommended if you want to integrate SigNet as part of your python workflow, or intending to re-train models on custom data with limited ANN architectural changes.
 You can install the python package running:

 ```BASH